 What do you do?

-Before you say a word, you have to tackle your mindset that says he or she will never change and it will always be this way.
+Before you say a word, you have to look at your mindset that says he or she will never change and it will always be this way.

 And it starts with you softening your approach toward him or her and seeing even small results.

-If you want more attention from your partner, what might be something tangible you can ask him or her instead of veiled complaints about what you’re NOT getting.
+If you want more attention from your partner, what might be something tangible you can ask him or her instead of veiled or sarcastic complaints about what you’re NOT getting.

-This is a strategy change that can really make a difference to your and your partner’s happiness in the relationship.
+This is a change in approach that can really make a difference to your and your partner’s happiness in the relationship.